Compelling final day awaits after Windies stretch England

 He flicked the first delivery of the day from debutant seamer Matt Fisher to the fine leg boundary and remained positive with slap square of the wicket for another four off the same bowler a few overs later and another boundary to third man off pacer Saqib Mahmood (2-58), also on debut.

-Joseph, on four at the start, got in on the act when he smashed part-time off-spinner Dan Lawrence over deep square for six but faced only 11 further deliveries before pinging medium pacer Ben Stokes (2-65) to point at which Lawrence held a sharp chance.
+Joseph, on four at the start, got in on the act when he smashed part-time off-spinner Dan Lawrence over deep square for six but faced only 11 further deliveries before pinging medium pacer Ben Stokes (2-65) to point where Lawrence held a sharp chance.

 Brathwaite brought up his 150 in the sixth over after the interval with a single to mid-on off Leach before finally being undone by a cracker from the same bowler.